SEND, INCLUSION & PASTORAL SUPPORT

 - life skills activities in the local community and in the food technology rooms

-- resilience programmes to help boots self esteem and foster good relationships
+- resilience programmes to help boost self esteem and foster good relationships

-- lego therapy to support communication and interaction
+- ELSA therapy sessions to support social and emotional resilience

 The Learning Support base includes a suite of rooms for small group learning and support, during lessons and break and lunch times.
 ICT resources include computers and laptops, with various literacy and numeracy programmes and interactive whiteboards.
 There is a wealth of schemes, games and equipment to support students with a range of special educational needs.